unahouExosite/docs/guide/resource.md

 preprocessing step.
 These steps are generic, independent of the resource type.
 Next, the preprocessed values reach the main processing phase, which is resource type specific operation.
-Results produced by the main processing phase are stored in a dedicated time-series database and, upon successful storage, they are output from the resource.
+Results produced by the main processing phase are stored in a dedicated time series database and, upon successful storage, they are output from the resource.

 -   [Input](resource_input.md)